Lev-Stambler/Lev-Stambler.github.io-old/learning/groups.md

 ### Error correcting code
 - Repetition code: have Alice repeat each symbol k + 1 times if there are erasures.
 Send 2k + 1 times if there is no erasure.
 Then, whichever has the majority of consensus, then thats the answer
 - Say Alice's message is d + 1.
 Then, Alice thinks of her symbols as a degree-d polynomial.
 Then, you can send d + k + 1 many points on the polynomial if there is an erasure.
 (Reed-Solomon encoding).
 The polynomial can be recovered from d + 1 points with Lagrange Interpolation.
+- How about corruption?
+Send d + 2k + 1.
+There are at least d + k + 1 correct values.
+Bob doesn't know which are correct though.
+But, then there is only one polynomial which disagrees with at most k positions.